brandonaaskov/Twitter-Feed-SWF/README.md

 Setup
 =====
-1. Download the latest `TwitterFeed.swf` file from the Downloads section of the [GitHub project](https://github.com/BrightcoveOS/Twitter-Feed-SWF) and upload it to your web server.
+1. Download the latest `TwitterFeed.swf` file from the project's bin-release folder and upload it to your web server.
 Make note of the URL for the next step.

 2. Add the TwitterFeed.swf as a SWFLoader BEML element to your player.
 The BEML element will look like this:
 `<SWFLoader height="36" id="twitterFeed" source="http://mydomain.com/TwitterFeed.swf" />`